-Phillip Neil Martin is an internationally award-winning composer, creative director and producer and has emerged as one of the most innovative voices of his generation.
-His work crosses the divide from experimental concert music, electronics and installations to fashion, film and new technology, concept and artistic direction, regularly collaborating with fashion designers, filmmakers, architects, artists and dancers; such as the Tokyo Philharmonic Orchestra, BBC Singers, Philharmonia Orchestra, London Sinfonietta, Malaysian Philharmonic Orchestra, Arditti String Quartet, Nash Ensemble, Schubert Ensemble, and the likes of Beardyman, Luke Vibert, Mayumi Miyata, Viktor & Rolf, and Chanel.
+Phillip Neil Martin is an internationally award-winning composer, creative director and producer.
+His work crosses the divide from experimental concert music, electronics and installations to fashion, film and new technology, concept and artistic direction, collaborating with fashion designers, filmmakers, architects, artists and dancers; such as the Tokyo Philharmonic Orchestra, BBC Singers, Philharmonia Orchestra, London Philharmonic Orchestra, London Sinfonietta, Malaysian Philharmonic Orchestra, Arditti String Quartet, Nash Ensemble, Schubert Ensemble, and the likes of Beardyman, Luke Vibert, Mayumi Miyata, Viktor & Rolf, and Chanel.

-Phillip studied at the Royal College of Music, studying with Julian Anderson, graduating with First Class Honours in 2002, returning to read his MMus graduating with Distinction in 2004.
+Phillip studied for his Bachelor of Music degree at the Royal College of Music with Julian Anderson, graduating with First Class Honours in 2002, returning to read his Master of Music graduating with Distinction in 2004.
 Phillip studied harmony and counterpoint with Hugh Wood and attended masterclasses and workshops with the likes of George Benjamin, Oliver Knussen, Jonathan Harvey, Magnus Lindberg, Colin Matthews, and Toshio Hosokawa.
-Phillip also attended technology programmes at IRCAM (Paris), the Britten-Pears Young Artist Programme “Contemporary Composition Course”, the “New Music New Media Course” and the spnm multimedia residency with “Theatre Cryptic”, Glasgow.
+Phillip attended the one-month Composition & Computer Music Program at IRCAM (Paris), the Britten-Pears Young Artist Programme “Contemporary Composition Course”, the “New Music New Media Course,” an SPNM multimedia residency with “Theatre Cryptic”, Glasgow and the Genesis Opera Foundation Workshop, ROH2, The Royal Opera House.
 Phillip gained his Master of Science degree in Media and Arts Technology with an EPSRC scholarship from Queen Mary, University of London in 2010.
-Phillip has won numerous awards and fellowships across the world including the prestigious Royal Philharmonic Award, Worshipful Company of Musicians Silver Medal, prizes at the Toru Takemitsu and Lutoslawski Award, the Uchida Fellowship Japan (researching the westernisation of traditional music post WW2), Constant & Kit Lambert Fellow at the Royal College of Music and the flagship creative post “Music Creator in Residence” at the London College of Fashion supported by the PRS Foundation becoming Associate Lecturer and internal advisor to the University of the Arts London.
+Phillip has won numerous awards and fellowships including the prestigious Royal Philharmonic Award, Worshipful Company of Musicians Silver Medal, prizes at the Toru Takemitsu and Lutoslawski Award, the Uchida Fellowship Japan Foundation (researching the westernisation of traditional music post WW2), Constant & Kit Lambert Fellow at the Royal College of Music and the flagship creative post “Music Creator in Residence” at the London College of Fashion supported by the PRS Foundation becoming Associate Lecturer and internal advisor to the University of the Arts London.
 He has received support from the likes of the Holst Foundation, the Solti Foundation, the Leverhulme Foundation, Arts Council, the Arts and Humanities Research Board, the Newby Trust, the Lawrence Atwell’s Charity, the Skinners’ Company, Countess of Munster Trust, Bliss Trust and the Ralph Vaughan Williams Trust.

 “ Phillip Neil Martin has had a meteoric rise in the last couple of years ” BBC Radio 3